 Examples of Washington University web addresses include:

 These URLs are all on subdomains of the parent domain wustl.edu, which lends each site the credibility of a .edu domain, as well as a clear relationship to Washington University.
-The wustl.edu domain automatically associates your site with a reputable institution, provides a consistent and predictable experience across Washington University websites, and helps rankings in search engines like Google.
+The wustl.edu domain automatically associates your site with a reputable institution and provides a consistent and predictable experience across Washington University websites.

 The subdomain guidelines below promote consistency and clarity amongst School of Medicine site URLs.
 Please follow these guidelines when requesting a new subdomain.